nordic-institute/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

    Note that only the internal server certificate is exported, not the possible intermediate certificates.

-_To view the detailed information of the security server’s internal TLS certificate_, follow these steps.
+_To view the detailed information of the security server's internal TLS certificate_, follow these steps.

 1. On the **Navigation tabs**, select **Keys and Certificates

 2. In the opening view, select **Security Server TLS Key** tab

-3. In the “TLS Key and Certificate” section, click on the certificate hash.
+3. In the "TLS Key and Certificate" section, click on the certificate hash.

 ### 10.4 Approved Certificate Authorities